 There are no restrictions on buying real estate in Spain as a foreigner, whether it’s your first or 20th investment property.
 You just need to find the right property (either by yourself or using a real estate agent) and make sure that all the paperwork is in order to proceed with the transaction.

-1. Find a property: Searching for property in Spain is relatively straightforward with Spain’s established foreign buyer market.
+1. Find a property: Searching and purchasing a property in Spain is relatively straightforward with Spain’s established foreign buyer property market.
 However, finding the right property for you requires careful consideration of various factors.
-A Spanish real estate agency can assist in finding suitable Spanish Properties for inexperienced foreign buyers.
-Spanish real estate websites like Fotocasa and even British real estate websites like Rightmove have vast inventories of Spanish properties for sale.
+A real estate agency can assist in finding suitable Spanish Properties for inexperienced foreign buyers.
+Real estate websites like Fotocasa and even British real estate websites like Rightmove have vast inventories of Spanish properties for sale.
+The asking price of a property may vary on the region, but you can always try to negotiate the asking price.

 2. Set your budget: All buyers have different circumstances and needs.
 A foreign buyer may be motivated to purchase Spanish property for a primary residence, vacation home, or investment property.
-Determine these factors and set your budget.
+Determine these factors and set your budget for your new property.

 4. Acquire financing: While there are cash buyers, some investors require financing to purchase property.
-Buying properties abroad with a mortgage may require more demanding criteria, such as a larger down payment.
+Buying properties abroad through mortgage lenders may require more demanding criteria, such as a larger down payment.
+The easiest way to complete the property transaction is by having a bank account in Spain, but you are free to choose a payment method that suits you best.
 Speak with a Spanish mortgage provider to find out what’s needed to secure a mortgage as a foreign buyer.

-5. Sign a purchase agreement: After identifying the property you wish to purchase, the next step involves signing a purchase agreement, a legal document overseen by the property lawyers representing both the buyer and the seller.
+5. Sign a purchase agreement: After identifying the property you wish to purchase, the next step involves signing a purchase agreement, a legal document overseen by the property lawyer.
 In Spain, a purchase agreement, referred to as Contrato de Reserva, temporarily removes the property from the market, providing a specified timeframe for completing due diligence checks and other formalities associated with the purchase.
+Hiring a property lawyer is the safest way to sign a purchase agreement to ensure the contracts are legally sound.
+Also, make sure that the sums paid are included in both the deposit contract and the sale contract.

-7. Sign and pay your deposit: As part of the Spanish real estate purchasing process, buyers must sign a preliminary agreement, referred to as the Contrato Privado de Compraventa, and pay a deposit of ten percent of the purchase price.
+7. Sign and pay your deposit: Buyers must sign a preliminary agreement, referred to as the Contrato Privado de Compraventa, and pay a deposit of ten percent of the purchase price.
 You are generally expected to make the deposit payment within ten days after signing the agreement, although the specific values and deadlines may vary, depending on the purchase agreement.

 8. Register new ownership: The purchase is finalized when both you and the seller sign the Escritura de Compraventa, signifying the transfer of the title deed for a house in Spain.
 With the Escritura de Compraventa, you can register the sale with the Notaria Publica (notary) and pay the land registration fee.